bsorrentino/langgraph4j/README.md

 # LangGraph for Java

 🦜🕸️LangGraph for Java.
-A library for building stateful, multi-actor applications with LLMs, built for work with [langchain4j]
+A library for building stateful, multi-agents applications with LLMs, built for work with [langchain4j]
 > It is a porting of original [LangGraph] from [LangChain AI project][langchain.ai] in Java fashion